kbc10/arl-parks-reservations/README.md

     3. Tennis Courts (19.6%)
     4. Diamond Fields (10.8%)

-* The most reserved location is Walter Reed Community Center with 98,055 reservations from 2015-present and the least is Thrifton Hills Park with 56.
+* The most reserved location is Walter Reed Community Center with 98,105 (at the time of this writing) reservations and counting from 2015-present and the least is Thrifton Hills Park with 56 and counting.

 * Reservations for Rectangular Fields have risen between 2015-2023 with a dip in 2020 due to the pandemic indicating generally increased use by the community.